Welcome!

 There is no pressure to “perform” or compete, each student is supported at their own pace.

-All Ages Learning Through Nature & Relationship
+Through Nature & Relationship

 T.H.E.A. is rooted in Traditional Ecological Knowledge, which means we guide others to: